 © Copyright Trevor Renals

-Species is already in Scotland in localised populations and we need to understand distribution better to support management
+This species is already in Scotland in localised populations, so we need to understand distribution better to support management and protect uninvaded waters

 Zebra Mussel (Dreissena polymorpha)